cheapjack/cheapjack.github.io/_posts/2017-10-27-good-enough-data.md

 I've made a presentation of it online above but plan to place it in one of our Domestic Science Twine game arcades which you can [find out more about here](http://domesticscience.org.uk/InF.html)

 It's well worth a listen and then try think about what your objective reality map looks like.
-And this from Wittgensteins tutor who Chris Batemen reminds us possibly mis-interpreted his greatest pupil in a way that may have had huge implications for the mythologies of science as a science of salvation.
+Chris Batemen reminds us that Russell possibly mis-interpreted his greatest pupil Wittgenstein in a way that may have had huge implications for the mythologies of science as a science of salvation.

-It feels like John Berger's popularisation of critical art theory

 Its hard to be critical of this; its undeniable how relativity changed the nature of our reality in the same way as  quantum mechanics and supersymmetry have.
-To not continue to be intoxicated and changed by it's key thought experiments is impossible.
+To not be intoxicated and changed by it's key thought experiments is impossible.

+But how he ends this celebration of thought and re-intepretation of observations rings just slightly off somehow now; in the same way that claims for data's power seems like it needs tempering and contextualising.
+They are still only models and maps for the world: vast datasets and space-time are not a reality to be encountered directly;

+*"They are actually metaphysical sketches, ambitious maps of how all reality is supposed to work, guiding visions, sytems of direction for the rest of our ideas."* -**Mary Midgley**

+Without critical and social calibration they may well be warping the path we take.